US Open Prize Money 2018 - $12m+ Up For Grabs

 That was only two years after Tiger Woods won the first ever $1m winner’s cheque.
 Just 16 years on that figure has doubled.

-This year’s prize purse hasn’t been revealed yet, but here at Golf Monthly we have made a list of the player’s who might be in contention.

-Here is a look at how the purse was broken down last year:
+This year’s prize purse hasn’t been revealed yet, but here is a look at how the purse was broken down last year:

 US Open Prize Money – 2017